 Stephen Sondheim, one of America’s greatest composers famously said: “The nice thing about doing a crossword puzzle is, you know there is a solution,” he was only half-right.
-While it’s assuring to know that all those cups of coffee gone cold because you were too busy racking your brain for something that most definitely has a solution, what Sondheim didn’t capture was the fact that apart from the instant satisfaction of completing a crossword, one stands to gain a lot more IF one keeps at it.
+While it’s assuring to know that all the hours you spend racking your brain, isn’t for nothing, what Sondheim didn’t capture was the fact that apart from the instant satisfaction of completing a crossword, one stands to gain a lot more IF one keeps at it.

 Without further ado, we present to you a bunch of good things that are already happening to you if you’ve made solving crosswords a sweet habit.

 - You may not know it yet but your vocabulary is most definitely progressing faster than your child’s lego castle – Each crossword packs in an average of 3-4 new words or phrases that you can start dropping immediately.

 - You’re probably using “Ummm…I’m not sure” lesser than you used to – It’s all about the decisions when it comes to crosswords.
 Would “Your commute to work” be CAB or a BUS? or “Affirmative” be YES or YEA or YUP, what’s it gonna be?
 Make these tiny decisions every day and we bet making other decisions is going to take you lesser time too.

 - You’re busier than ever – It’s hard to get bored if you have your plate stocked with crosswords.
 Subway ride, lunch hour, hell even a bathroom break is good enough time to squeeze in a clue or two.